Use this tool to save details of accommodation, events, places to eat and things to see & do in Lancashire.

 To add an item to ‘My Lancashire’, click the relevant

-Having previously been a mill town of the Industrial Revolution, Bacup was once described by English Heritage as the best preserved cotton mill town in England.
+Having previously been a mill town of the Industrial Revolution, Bacup was once described by English Heritage as the best preserved cotton mill town in England and many of its traditional features are being preserved and celebrated in this quaint and welcoming town.

 Bacup is mentioned in a charter by Robert de Lacey in 1200 where a small village named "Fulebachope" is described.
 The Oxford Dictionary of British Place Names translates this as "muddy valley by a ridge", which remains a recognisably accurate description.
 It makes it one of the oldest settlements in the Rossendale Valley.